 Mystic Connecticut, USA Travel Guide

 Mystic Seaport Museum: America's leading seafaring museum, preserving seafaring history and culture in The Northeastern us states.
-It includes a recreated 19th-century coastal village with historic ships, a working shipyard, and engaging exhibits.
+It has a recreated 19th-century coastal village with historic ships, a functioning shipyard, and engaging exhibits.

 Explore side streets and less crowded spots along the river for peaceful perspectives away from the main tourist paths.